-Johnson at Cornell University MBA Admission interviews are by invitation only.
+Johnson at Cornell University MBA Admission Interviews is by invitation only.
 The admission team provide a variety of interview options namely campus visits, alumni interview in your country and Skype interviews.

 Duration: 30 Minutes to 1 Hour and 30 minutes